karolkudla/newspaper_ads/README.md

 https://github.com/karolkudla/newspaper_ads_server

-You need to create WooCommerce API Keys manually, and set it in keys.php
+You need to create WooCommerce API Keys manually, and set it in keys.php You need to import ACF Fields from file.

 Wordpress Plugin for Traditional Newspapers/News Web Portals to sell your ad space.
 1. Save what type of ad space do you have in your traditional newspaper and on your news portal, set a price for every space separately.